AbdulSohail018/AbdulSohail018/README.md

 ## 📖 About Me

+I am a Data Analyst at Flix, where I design and automate HR data workflows, orchestrate daily Power BI dashboard updates, and deliver workforce insights that drive strategic decision-making.
+Previously, I worked as a Data Engineer Intern at StackGen, where I built a data-driven microservice manifest generator and worked with big data technologies, and as a Data Analyst at Deloitte for two years, contributing to financial analysis, fraud detection, and dashboard development.

-I am a data analyst with two years of experience at Deloitte, and I recently completed working as a data engineer intern at StackGen.
-I am actively seeking full-time roles as a Data Analyst, Data Scientist, or Data Engineer.
+I am actively seeking full-time roles as a Data Analyst, Data Scientist, Software Engineer, or Data Engineer.
 Please feel free to explore my projects.
 Looking forward to connecting with you!
-Whether it's for a new project, collaboration, or just to chat about tech, feel free to reach out!
+Whether it’s for a new project, collaboration, or just to chat about tech, feel free to reach out!

 `Pronouns: He/Him`